 Ehlo wrinkled his face.
 “Really?”

 Uncle Ben nodded.
-“You three played together until you two were nine and Xiao Li was six.
+“You three played together until you two were nine and Xiao Li was seven.
 Then Xiao Li was sent away.”

 “Ricky found out about it and told me not to meddle into their lives.”

 Ehlo had on his disgusted look.
 “I knew I hated him the day I met him.”

 “She came back later when she entered high school.
 She came to see me sometimes over the years.
 But, of course, you two had moved on already.
 So I didn’t want to tell you two about it.”

 “Moving on is a code for chasing after girls,” Chris deciphered.